Maltesers Logo

 White Chocolate, a white chocolate version of the original product, was introduced in 2021.
 This product provided brand enthusiasts with a fresh taste experience and was created in response to white chocolate’s increasing appeal among customers.

 A brand-new product line, Moments, debuted in 2022.
 This creative series created novel flavor combinations by combining different fillings with the iconic taste.
 The line included options including fruit, mint, and caramel fillings.
-Moments were created to appeal to consumers looking for more intricate and varied flavor experiences without sacrificing the iconic texture and form.
+Moments were created to appeal to consumers seeking more intricate, varied flavor experiences without sacrificing the iconic texture and form.

 The company introduced the worldwide “Celebrate the Light Side” campaign in 2023.
 This campaign promotes optimism and the ability to find joy in small moments throughout daily life.
 Several commercials featuring real-life scenarios in which people discover joy and laughter were part of this campaign.

-Additionally, the company increased its market share among vegans by launching “Plant-Based,” a variation of its original product composed only of plant-based ingredients.
+Additionally, the company increased its market share among vegans by launching “Plant-Based,” a variation of its original product made entirely from plant-based ingredients.

 The brand invested in expanding its online storefront that same year.
 A new online store with exclusive items and sets that can only be purchased online has been introduced.